hyndex/DC-PLC-Madhurjya/README.md

 ### Quick plug-and-play setup

-For a turnkey Raspberry Pi configuration the repository provides a helper script that enables SPI, installs dependencies and configures the QCA7000 overlay.
+For a turnkey Raspberry Pi configuration the repository provides a helper script that installs dependencies and initialises git submodules.

 ```bash
 sudo ./setup_rpi.sh